prasetiyo28/sejutacita-backend/README.md

 > $ sequelize db:seed:all
 * if error "sequelize command not found" install sequelize cli with this command :
 > $ npm install -g sequelize-cli

+- run the backend service on minikube with
+> $ minikube service backend

+you will get a port to access the API

 # Local Running